 These biscuits are too good to be true.
 HONESTLY!
 I no longer miss traditional buttermilk biscuits made with wheat flour.
 Almond flour is the main player, but the Cheddar cheese puts these on my A-list.
 They aren’t exactly the biscuits you may have grown up eating (especially if you ate mostly canned biscuits like me), but they satisfy my craving for bread.
-I especially love to eat them with soup or for breakfast in an egg sandwich or grain-free Eggs Benedict.
+I especially enjoy them with soup or for breakfast in an egg sandwich or even, grain-free Eggs Benedict.

 Because it’s easiest to portion these out with an ice cream scoop, they are similar to drop biscuits.
-If you wet your fingers, you can tap them down just a little to make a smooth top so they will cook more evenly, but don’t smash them.
+If you wet your fingers, you can tap them down just a little to make a smooth top so they will cook more evenly.
+But don’t smash them too much.

 The crust is brown and crunchy while the insides are tender and have the taste of natural sweetness found in almonds.
 Eat with jelly or split and toast in a skillet.
 They freeze well.